Fire & Emergency

 Employment with Saskatoon Fire Department offers a challenging and rewarding career to candidates who successfully complete the stringent recruitment process.

 Saskatoon Police Service (SPS) is the municipal police service in Saskatoon.
 It holds both municipal and provincial jurisdiction.
-Police Chief Clive Weighill is the head of the service.
 The SPS operates in partnership and cooperation with the Corman Park Police Service and the Royal Canadian Mounted Police.